amirrajan/survivingtheappstore/manuscript/developer-logs.md

 and mobile version of the game.
 Downloads spiked again to 40 downloads for a couple of days.

+#Postmortem

+I think this was a genuine spike correlated to a tweet.
+It wasn't within a holiday week and I wasn't being featured by Apple (obviously).
+I would say each one thousand followers will get you a download... so if someone with 10k followers tweeted about your game, you can expect around ten downloads.

-#Jan 16, 2014: Pocket Tactics and Owen Faraday
+#Day 224 - Jan 16, 2014: Pocket Tactics and Owen Faraday

 Another wonderful interaction for @ADarkRoomiOS.
 This time, a random follower mentioned @ADarkRoomiOS and @PocketTactics in the same